Mathematical Programming solvers typically work with finite-precision numbers, which

 operator

-cannot do this for variables DL
+cannot easily do this for variables DL

 :